 Figure 3: Text box selected and animated

 - Now access the Animation tab of the Ribbon, and click the Trigger button to bring up a menu, as shown in Figure 4, below.
 Choose the On Bookmark | Bookmark 1 option, as shown in Figure 4 to make the selected Text Box animate while the video is playing through Bookmark 1.
 If you have more than one Bookmark, you can choose any Bookmark you want.

 Figure 4: Trigger animation set to happen

-Note that you may have several Bookmarks in your video clip -- and can make different Trigger animations happen on these separate Bookmarks.
+- Do you have several Bookmarks in your video or audio clip?
+You can make different Trigger animations happen via these multiple Bookmarks!